 Daniel’s designs include clothing for men, women, and children, as well as lingerie, swimwear, embroidery, draping, knitting, and tailoring.
 Her work for women possesses a duality: soft, rhythmic draping against pieces with an armored feel—protection for Black women.

 She incorporates ornate detailing, print mixing, strong lines, and cut-outs that accentuate curves in the female form.
-Bias-Daniels’ latest creative endeavor is exploring a new collection with an emphasis on the meaning of the year 2020, focusing on the revealing truths of this year, and the topic of Black identity.
+Bias-Daniels’ latest creative endeavor is exploring a new collection emphasizing the meaning of the year 2020, focusing on the revealing truths of this year and the topic of Black identity.

-Bias-Daniels’ impressive resume made her a top contender for this year’s residency theme—fashion design— but for all Duncanson Artist-in-Residents, a commitment to community involvement is paramount.
-With a heart for mentoring and education, Bias-Daniels believes that her experience as a Black woman (often feeling misunderstood, stereotyped, and misidentified) can help her help others find their sense of self through fashion.
+Bias-Daniels’ impressive resume made her a top contender for this year’s residency theme—fashion design— but a commitment to community involvement is paramount for all Duncanson Artist-in-Residents.
+With a heart for mentoring and education, Bias-Daniels believes that her experience as a Black woman (often misunderstood, stereotyped, and misidentified) can help her help others find their sense of self through fashion.

 Bias-Daniels is an active leader in this work as the founder of the mentorship program, Created to Create.
 Through this initiative, she teaches fashion design to Black, underprivileged teenage girls in Cincinnati.

-Established in 1986 by the Taft Museum of Art and the Robert S. Duncanson Society, this program honors the achievements of contemporary Black artists working in a variety of disciplines.
+Established in 1986 by the Taft Museum of Art and the Robert S. Duncanson Society, this program honors the achievements of contemporary Black artists working in various disciplines.

-The Robert S. Duncanson Society was founded in 1986 by Doris Rankin Sells, the late William Joel McCray, and Ruth K. Meyer to affirm an ongoing Black presence within the structure of the Taft Museum of Art, including the Duncanson Artist-in-Residence program, and to celebrate Robert S. Duncanson’s artistic contributions.
+The Robert S. Duncanson Society was founded in 1986 by Doris Rankin Sells, the late William Joel McCray, and Ruth K. Meyer to affirm an ongoing Black presence within the Taft Museum of Art structure, including the Duncanson Artist-in-Residence program and to celebrate Robert S. Duncanson’s artistic contributions.

 The Taft Museum of Art is a living landmark tucked away in downtown Cincinnati, where art and history live on the walls—and in the walls.
-Built around 1820 as a private home for several of Cincinnati’s most prominent citizens, the Taft Museum of Art is now one of the finest small art museums in America and holds National Historic Landmark status for its historic house and Duncanson murals.
+Built around 1820 as a private home for several of Cincinnati’s most prominent citizens, the Taft Museum of Art is now one of America’s finest small art museums.
+It holds National Historic Landmark status for its historic house and Duncanson murals.

 For more information, visit taftmuseum.org.